- Graduates will leverage their educational experience to advance in their chosen careers.

 - Graduates will use their materials science and engineering education to define and solve engineering, science and societal problems.

-Graduates will apply science, mathematical, information science, and engineering principles to solve materials engineering and other problems in their careers.
+- Graduates will apply science, math, information science, and engineering principles to solve materials engineering and other problems in their careers.

-The Bachelor of Science in Materials Science and Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and the Materials Science and Engineering Program Criteria.
+The Bachelor of Science in Materials Science and Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Materials, Metallurgical, Ceramics and Similarly Named Engineering Programs.

-The 122-credit degree program is designed to give graduates the breadth and depth of knowledge they need to work in the field of materials science and engineering and to continue learning throughout their careers.
+The 122-123 credit degree program is designed to give graduates the breadth and depth of knowledge they need to work in the field of materials science and engineering and to continue learning throughout their careers.

 The Department of Materials Science and Engineering is using the following ABET learning outcomes:

 The current overall undergraduate enrollment in Materials Science and Engineering is 56 distributed over all four years of study.

 In the 2022-2023 academic year, the Materials Science and Engineering program awarded 24 Bachelor of Science degrees.